cardano-foundation/developer-portal/CODE_OF_CONDUCT.md

 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-* Focusing on what is best not just for us as individuals, but for the overall community
+* Focusing on what is best, not just for us as individuals, but for the overall community

 Examples of unacceptable behavior include: